webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 field, the size of additional claims SHOULD be kept as small as possible.

+## Cryptographic Agility

+The "vapid" authentication scheme is used to identify the specific profile of JWT defined in this document.
+A different authentication scheme is needed to update the signature algorithm or other parameters.
+This ensures that existing mechanisms for negotiating authentication scheme can be used rather than defining new parameter negotiation mechanisms.

 ## Example

 An application server requests the delivery of a push message as described in